opencog/link-grammar/README.md

 -------------------
 There are three different ways in which link-grammar can be compiled on Windows.
 One way is to use Cygwin, which provides a Linux compatibility layer for Windows.
-Unfortunately, the Cygwin system is not compatible with Java for Windows.
 Another way is use the MSVC system.
 A third way is to use the MinGW system, which uses the Gnu toolset to compile windows programs.
 The source code supports Windows systems from Vista on.

+The Cygwin way currently produces the best result, as it supports line editing with command completion and history and also supports word-graph displaying on X-windows.
+(MinGW currently doesn't  have `libedit`, and the MSVC port currently doesn't support command completion and history, spelling and X-Windows word-graph display, and the SAT-solver is untested on it).

 Link-grammar requires a working version of POSIX-standard regex libraries.
 Since these are not provided by Microsoft, a copy must